Chartered Institute of Public Relations (CIPR) Specialist Diploma in Crisis Communication

 • Demands of the crisis team

-• Evaluation of crisis management responses (lessons learned/after action review)
+• Evaluation of crisis management responses (lessons learned/after-action review)

 Delivery Mode